 IBC BVP-merge and bi-predictive IBC merge (Test 2.3)

-IBC-BVP-merge, inspired by AMVP-merge, derives the two required BVs from IBC block vector prediction (BVP) and IBC merge.
+IBC BVP-merge, inspired by AMVP-merge, derives the two required BVs from IBC block vector prediction (BVP) and IBC merge.
 Two different indices for the IBC BVP and the IBC merge candidates are signalled from the encoder to the decoder, different from the AMVP-merge mode.

 Bi-predictive IBC merge derives the two BVs from the existing IBC merge candidate list, utilizing two different indices.
 The two indices are signaled from the encoder to the decoder.
-The target of the bi-predictive IBC merge is not only IBC regular merge but also IBC MBVD and IBC GPM.
-Specifically, bi-predictive IBC MBVD is enabled in camera captured content, while bi-predictive IBC GPM is enabled only in screen content, i.e., Test 2.3 includes the aspect of Test 2.2c.
+The target of the bi-predictive IBC merge is IBC MBVD and IBC regular merge.

 IBC MBVD list derivation (Test 2.4)